danfuzz/samizdat/samizdat-0/README.md

 * main &mdash; Where it all comes together.
 This implements the C `main()` function.
 Depends on everything else.

+### File Naming

+Files that are primarily about a particular in-model type are given the file name `TypeName.c`.

+Other source files are given names that are meant to be indicative of their purpose.

+Within a module, a file named `impl.h` (if it exists) is an intra-module "implementation detail" header file, which includes declarations for functions and variables that are private to the module.

+Header files named `something-def.h` (that is, `-def` suffix) consist of "definitions" of some sort.
+Wherever these files are included, the `#include` is preceded by per-file `#define`s to properly expand the definitions contained in the file in question.

 Coding Conventions
 ------------------